IRVLUTD/isaac_sim_grasping/README.md

 Notes:
 - Need to be from the issac sim directory
 - set_upv0.py contains global directories that are not yet implemented as args (To use you need to change manually within the file)
+- Deactivate conda if you have an active environment, it may cause some errors when running isaac sim

 ## Isaac Sim Manual
 https://docs.omniverse.nvidia.com/isaacsim/latest/overview.html